kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 #### Struct/Table Representation in Rust are in **_project_schemas_**

 In order to read the tables and perform some calculations and also to ensure type safety  I had to map each Postgres table to a corresponding Rust struct.
-Initially, this mapping was done manually, but later I discovered the powerful _**diesel_ext**_ crate (later _**diesel_cli_ext**_), which allowed me to automatically map the schema from Postgres to Rust structs.
-I still had to create diesel _table!_ macro definition which was done with the help of _bash_ script:
+Initially, this mapping was done manually, but later I discovered the powerful _**diesel_ext**_ crate (later [_**diesel_cli_ext**_](https://crates.io/crates/diesel_cli_ext)), which allowed me to automatically map the schema from Postgres to Rust structs.
+I still had to create diesel _table!_ macro definition which I automate with the help of _bash_ script:

 ```commandline
 SELECT column_name, data_type, is_nullable